markshust/docker-magento/README.md

 ### Magento Enterprise

-You can install Magento Enterprise via Composer by setting `M2SETUP_USE_COMPOSER_ENTERPRISE` to `true` in docker-compose.yml file.
+You can install Magento Enterprise via Composer by setting `M2SETUP_USE_COMPOSER_ENTERPRISE=true` in your docker-compose.yml file.

 ## Composer-less, No-Auth Setup